Electropolishing: Theory, Application, and Industrial Use

 On the other hand, weld cleaning leaves the surface structure of the metal intact and only removes contamination in the form of heat tints, rust, and oxides.

-Notably, few of our weld cleaners are also capable of cleaning aluminum welds, while the polishing function is reserved for stainless steel only.
+Notably, our stronger weld cleaners are also capable of cleaning aluminum welds, while the polishing function is reserved for stainless steel only.

-The use of our machines on larger surfaces is quite impractical given that in such scenarios it is impossible to guarantee a consistent finish.
+- The use of Cougartron machines on larger surfaces is quite impractical given that in such scenarios it is impossible to guarantee a consistent finish.
 Cougartron equipment is recommended for localized areas and touch-up jobs.

-Thicker and coarser surfaces will require more power for successful electropolishing.
-You must also pay attention to not over-polish the surface as this may obstruct its (re) passivation.
+- Thicker and coarser surfaces will require more power for successful electropolishing.
+The ideal choice for daily electropolishing jobs is the Cougartron FURY 100.
+You must also pay attention to not over polish the surface as this may obstruct its (re) passivation.

 Polishing is widely applied in a large number of industries where, in addition to enhancing the appearance of stainless steel, it is also used to restore its natural passive state and resistance to corrosion.